Restarts the operating system on local and remote computers.

 PS> Start-Service tlntsvr

 The first attempt to start the Telnet service (tlntsvr) fails.
-The Get-CimInstance
+The Get-CimInstance command shows

 that the StartMode property of the Tlntsvr service is Disabled.
-The Set-Service
+The Set-Service cmdlet

 changes the start type to Manual.
-Now, we can resubmit the Start-Service
+Now, we can resubmit the Start-Service command.
+This time,

 the command succeeds.
-To verify that the command succeeded, run Get-Service
+To verify that the command succeeded, run Get-Service.

 ------------------------------------------------------------------------------------------